-- 1. Allow all unknown human blood samples and standards and internal standards from the walk-in refrigerator to equilibrate to room temperature while gently mixing on a rocker (at least 10 minutes on rocker). - 2.
-Prepare the needed forms (CHEMFORMBA2) (refer to evidence handling) and make item identification entries for the sequence program on the HP Chem station.
+- 1. Allow all unknown human blood samples and standards and internal standards from the Blood Alcohol refrigerator to equilibrate to room temperature while gently mixing on a rocker (at least 10 minutes on rocker). - 2.
+Prepare the needed forms (CHEMFORMBA2) (refer to evidence handling) and make item identification entries for the sequence program on the Chem Station program.
 Make a hard copy print out of the sample log table. - 3.
-For each vial to be injected, place a minimum of 70mg of NaF into the 10 ml. autosampler vials.
+For each vial to be injected, place approximately 70mg of NaF into the 10 ml. auto sampler vial.
 These vials will be used in routine order. - 4.
+Dispense 500 μLs. of the internal standard using a 5 ml positive displacement repeater pipette into the 10 mL vial.
 Using proper safety precautions (including lab coat, gloves, glasses, etc.) remove the stopper from the vaccutainer tube to be analyzed, or the vial containing the standard.
-Using a 2.5 ml. positive displacement repeater pipet, withdraw at least 0.5 ml. of blood or standard and dispense 200 μls into a 10ml. vial and then properly discard the pipet tip after each sample.
-Dispense 500 μls. of the internal standard using a 5 ml positive displacement repeater pipette into the same vial.
+Using a 2.5 ml. positive displacement repeater pipet, withdraw at least 0.5 mL of blood or standard and dispense 200 μLs into the same vial and then properly discard the pipette tip after each sample.
 Cap the vial with a Teflon septum and aluminum ring and crimp it closed.
 Vials should be numbered and then placed into proper sequence in the autosampler rack. - 5.
-Verify that the HP 6890 or 6890N GC parameters are properly set and checked off on log.
+Verify that the Agilent 7890A or 6890N GC parameters are properly set and checked off on log.
 When a new instrument or method is to be brought online, documentation of validation will be kept on file.
 At least four samples of known concentrations (NIST traceable) will be used to validate any new instrument.
 When columns are replaced, at least four samples of known concentrations will be run to validate the new columns.
 Validation will include verification of accuracy, precision, the upper and lower limits of quantitation and column specificity (resolution of interferences).